Moreh Responsibilities

 • Oversee Spiritual Formation processes to move congregants on a higher level on their Spiritual journey.

-• Serve as a visible and accessible leadership presence at Sabbath services and other community gatherings.
+• Serve as a visible and accessible leadership presence at Sabbath gatherings and other community gatherings.

 • Ensure that all necessary systems are in place for connection to life at Great Awakening throughout the country.